BadalSherpa/Word-Counter/README.md

 ![plot](./src/assets/Testcase-totalwords.png)

-when the total input number is the total words then it will display all the words in descending order.
+when the input number is the total words or the maximum words present in the sentence or file then it will display all the words in descending order.

 # Getting Started with Create React App